dbobylev/UpdateableJsonConfig/UpdateableJsonConfig.Example/README.md

 ## Getting started
-Use your custom the updateable settings class like thes:
+Use your custom updateable the settings class like this:

 ```cs
     class Config : UpdateableJsonConfig